rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 - Dignity in relation to others
 - Respect for the law

-are essential, together with an expensive retribution mechanism.
+are essential, together with an expensive retribution mechanism for unethical conducts.
 Reforms in watchdog (ombudsman-based accountability system) mechanisms are fundamental.
 First, we need a careful selection process of people who may be ombudsmen.
 The section process should be transparent, where only persons with integrity are eligible for selection.
 Still, there may be disputes.
 For example, parliament and assembly members are elected.
 There are many checks and balances to ensure free and fair elections.
 Yet, about 40% of these lawmakers have criminal records.
 Law is inadequate, and enforcement agencies work at sloth's pace.
 It allows criminals to dance around the legal loopholes to enter the temples of democracy.
 Every system has its fair share of pros and cons.
-For example, who would have thought about the insurrection attempt on 6 January 2020 in the US, yet it happened?
+For example, who would have thought about the insurrection attempt on 6 January 2020 in the US?
+Yet it happened.
 The emergency was imposed in India in 1975, and Indira Gandhi suspended the constitution.
 No one thought Indira Gandhi would be overthrown by an agitation led by the unassuming septuagenarian leader like Jayprakash Narayan, yet it happened.
 The constitution was restored, and the democratic system resumed in the country.
 We cannot say that the constitution framers were idiots who did not foresee the problem.
 The point is that if the system evolves with due diligence, it is okay to assume that it will work as expected with 99% confidence.

 What could be the mechanism for checking the growing trend of student cheating?
 Many students who need not cheat cannot resist the temptation to cheat to improve their grades.
 Let us analyze the tendency of cheating among students in some detail.
 We can divide the  students into three groups:
 - Top-tier students who maintain grade points of 8.5 and above on a scale 10.
 - Middle-tier students who maintain grade points between 7.5 to 8.5
 - Bottom-tier students who maintain grade points between 6 to 7.5

 Many students belonging to the middle tier take assignments casually.
 Some of them work in groups to solve a challenging assignment.
 They often run into problems with deadline management.
-The top-tier students interact with the middle-tier but with caution.
+The top-tier students interact with the middle-tier but with undeclared motives.
 They try to extract ideas from the middle-tier students and work on them to meet the deadline.
 Bottom-tier students try sincerely; often, they cannot complete, and many submit half-complete assignments or a few submit assignments copied from others.
 I am concerned with the middle-tier students.
 Many are good at it and could achieve a lot working with a team.
 They have an intrinsic ethical way of learning.
 So, the system should develop a way to encourage them.
-However, top-tier students may be dealt with care.
+The top-tier students may be dealt with care.
 Let me describe two anecdotes here.
 Around the mid-nineties, the counseling service received an anonymous complaint that the student chosen to receive PGM had indulged in large-scale cheating in assignments.
 The gist of the complaint was that the student scored full marks in all class assignments without ever solving any of them.
 The person would come and discuss the assignment with middle-tier students for days.
 After getting enough clues, that student would solve the assignment and quietly submit it.
 Although it is not cheating in a strict sense,  it amounts to unethical stealing of IP.
 The next was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
 This student inserted answers in exam copies during the time of review.
 The act was caught by a professor who kept photocopies of exam papers before distributing them for review.
 Most students copy programming assignments from Internet sites and their batch mates.
 A  teacher with a zero-tolerance policy is overwhelmed by the burden of detecting cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not part of a teacher's responsibility.
 With increased enrollment, enforcing ethics among students has become impossible.
 Is there any solution to the problem?
 The parents should allow students to pursue careers with enough freedom and not try to accomplish their dreams at the cost of their wards.
 A student could choose at most two courses they find exciting and challenging every semester.
 It would reduce the cheating load on both students and teachers.
 No law or punishment can enforce ethics; we need to create an environment for it to seep into the education system.

 [Back to index](../index.md)